Joel-bunyan/Tier-Labs/README.md

 Thus, we have to acknowledge the importance of diversity of thought in the fundamental functioning of any given society.

 Education system, in the first place, was created to inculcate this habit of thinking into children.
 They would be taught to think about the fundamental flaws of the society and find ways to overcome them (and hopefully make some money in the process), but this system changed into a "employee-producing" factory that produces at mass, workers with uniform skills and ideas.
 This system might be a direct result of industrialization in the 19th and the 20th century and the need for huge workforce.
+The main objective of schools then, was to produce obedient, uniform minded and hardworking laborers.

+However, now it's completely different due to the introduction of various technologies for automating various repetitive tasks.
+Moreoever, AI is furthermore, posing a serious threat to many jobs.